Ryuya Okuwaki: Career

 Okuwaki made his professional debut against Hanuman Sor.
 Walitar in June 2016, winning the fight by unanimous decision.
 He would win four of his next six fights, with his 7-2 record earning him a chance to fight Newjorwan Pumpanmuang for the WMC World Pinweight title.
 Okuwaki defeated Newjorwan by unanimous decision.

 Okuwaki lost his next fight against Phetdeet Wor.
 Sanprapai by decision, but would rebounded with a two fight win streak.
-In April 2019, he fought a rematch with Newjorwan Pumpanmuang, for the Muay Siam Isan 105lbs title.
+In April 2019, he fought a rematch with Newjorwan Pumpanmuang, for the Muay Siam Isan 105 lbs title.
 Okuwaki once again defeated Newjorwan, this time with a second round head kick knockout.
-Two months later, Okuwaki fought Petchdet Wor.Sangprapai for the vacant WBC Muaythai World 105lbs title, losing the fight by unanimous decision.
+Two months later, Okuwaki fought Petchdet Wor.Sangprapai for the vacant WBC Muaythai World 105 lbs title, losing the fight by unanimous decision.

-In September 2019, Okuwaki was scheduled to fight Mungkornyok AnnyMuayThai for the Rajadamnern Stadium 105lbs title.
+In September 2019, Okuwaki was scheduled to fight Mungkornyok AnnyMuayThai for the Rajadamnern Stadium 105 lbs title.
 He defeated Mungkornyok by unanimous decision.

 Okuwaki fought Phetsila MTM Academy for the WPMF World Mini Flyweight title at BOM 2-6.
 He lost the fight by majority decision.
 He was once again scheduled to fight for the fight same title two months later, against Udonnoi Bestbet 9955.
 Okuwaki won the fight by a fourth round knockout.

 On July 28, 2021 Okuwaki faced Riku Kazushima at RISE 151.
 The fight was declared a majority draw despite Kazushima scoring a knockdown in the first round.
 The fight did not go to an extension round as Kazushima accepted the bout on short notice.

-Yoshinari faced Ryuto Oinuma at Rizin 31 - Yokohama on October 24, 2021.
+Okuwaki faced Ryuto Oinuma at Rizin 31 - Yokohama on October 24, 2021.
 He won the bout via majority decision.

+Okuwaki challenged Jigsaw NayoksoywiangyongLamphun for his Rajadamnern Stadium Flyweight title on February 15, 2025, on a Rajadamnern World Series event.
+He lost the fight by unanimous decision.

 Okuwaki fought Thanupit on April 20, 2025.
 He won in the 2nd round via Technical Knockout.

 On October 5, 2025 Okuwaki defended his belt against Waewwaow Wor.Wangprom.
 He won after 5 rounds via unanimous decision.